antoine3000/personal-website/content/2020-01-12-about/_index.md

 # Contact

 If you want to contact me, don't hesitate to [send me a message](mailto:antoine.stuff@pm.me) on my encrypted email address or to [follow me](https://merveilles.town/@focus404) on an alternative social network that I trust.
-You can speak to me in French, English, Dutch (*maar alleen een beetje*) or Spanish (*se amable, aprendo*).
+Or on [another one](https://www.instagram.com/focus.404/) that I should quit.

 Oh, there is also my [RSS feed](rss.xml).